axdemelas/laracy/README.md

 ## Creating Local CI Pipelines

-You can define and run CI Pipelines bounded to the `laracy` CLI and Server containers.
+You can define and run simple CI Pipelines bounded to the CLI and Server containers.

-First, create a simple YML file under `./pipelines/integrate` directory describing the steps for automated execution.
+First, create a YML file under `./pipelines/integrate` directory describing the steps for automated execution.
 For example:

 ```yml
 - Welcome: echo \"Hello, default pipeline!\"